“The Fellowship of the Ring”

 You never know how a movie will affect you.
 That’s especially true of the good ones.
 I had expected a great action film with epic excitement and a healthy spiritual pulse.
 I did not expect to feel so much sadness and loss.
 It was somewhat like the effect on me of James Cameron’s version of the Titanic story.
 For most of a day after first seeing “Fellowship” I simply felt like being silent.
 I was prepared, having read the book, for the losses of Gandalf and Boromir, so those were not the most emotional moments of the movie for me.
 What a surprise instead to be holding back tears when, after much suffering, Frodo lays eyes on Bilbo in Rivendell.
 And the lines in Bilbo’s face – how poignant to think that he was now dying, without the Ring.
 I felt very little for Bilbo in the book.
 But onscreen it was another story.
 Ian Holm is probably the single best actor in the cast, so there is little wonder that his appearance should have drawn up some authentic, adult emotion in me.
 It was his skills as an actor.

-Tolkien reports that the Ring is a temptation for Gandalf, but McKellan gives us much more, and all of it casting Gandalf in a more vulnerable light (and that’s not all a bad thing, which I’ll explain).
+Tolkien reports that the Ring is a temptation for Gandalf, but McKellen gives us much more, and all of it casting Gandalf in a more vulnerable light.
 In the book he is the first to realize what the Ring is, and he appears to do much work over many years in coming to that conclusion.
 The movie implies that all Gandalf had to do was a little research on the Ring, and that he was late in doing so.
 Tolkien’s wizard comes back to Frodo in his usual self-possessed manner after a 12-year absence to explain what he has learned in his travels and hard labors; Jackson’s Gandalf, having done his historical research, rushes back to Frodo soon after Bilbo’s birthday party and is wild with anxiety over whether the Ring is safe.
-In the movie Gandalf pleads with Elrond that Frodo be released from his duties, only to be reminded by Elrond of the world’s peril; in the book Gandalf continually must remind others, and no one speaks to him in like manner.
-Saruman mistreats him, but Tolkien does not portray these scenes for us, and does not even imply physical abuse, whereas in the movie we see Gandalf battered and suffering.
+In the movie Gandalf pleads with Elrond that Frodo be released from his duties, only to be reminded by Elrond of the world’s peril; in the book it’s Gandalf who’s doing all the reminding, and no one speaks to him in like manner.
+Saruman mistreats him, but Tolkien does not portray these scenes for us and does not even imply physical abuse, whereas in the movie we see Gandalf battered and suffering.

 Gandalf on the page was prideful, and he bristles when Boromir questions his decision to go into Moria after seeing that the wizard does not know the password into the mines: